Ways to Earn Credit

 Learn more about our online course formats.

-College courses taken at accredited institutions of higher education are likely to transfer into the Woods Online program.
+College courses taken at regionally accredited institutions of higher education are likely to transfer into the Woods Online program.

 - The grade must be at least a C.